 Class Playdates: The room parents will help to coordinate a class playdate early in the year so that you and your child can get to know the other families in your class.

 Welcome Back Movie Night/Hispanic Heritage Movie Night*: This event will be an outdoor movie night sponsored by the HSA.
 Bring a blanket and purchase a snack and enjoy a movie with friends new and old.

 5th Grade Overnight: The 5th graders travel and spend the night on a special excursion.
 The trip is chaperoned by Lafayette teachers and staff – no parents allowed!

 Class Potlucks*: Most classrooms organize a potluck dinner early in the school year as a way for the parents to meet each other.
 It is usually held in the evening at one family’s house.

 Dot Day: A celebration of creativity, courage and collaboration.
 It is inspired by the book, “The Dot,” the story of a caring teacher who dares a doubting student to trust in her own abilities by being brave enough to “make her mark.”
 Children are encouraged to wear polka-dots to school.

-Walk to School Day: In early October, the HSA sponsors a Walk to School Day event to coincide with the National Walk to School Day.
+Bike, Walk & Roll to School Day: In early October, the HSA sponsors a Walk to School Day event to coincide with the National Walk to School Day.

 Picture Day: Photographers from Freed Photography will come to the school to photograph our children both individually and as a class.
 You will be given the opportunity to purchase these photos and a percentage of your purchase will be donated to the HSA.